-This policy applies between you, the User of this Website and Helveteq AG, the owner and provider of this Website.
-Helveteq AG takes the privacy of your information very seriously.
-This policy applies to our use of any and all Data collected by us or provided by you in relation to your use of the Website.
+This policy applies to all persons whose data are being recorded and processed in relation to the business activities of Helveteq AG and such persons, as well as between you, the User of this Website and Helveteq AG, the owner and provider of this Website.
+This policy applies to our use of any and all Data collected by us or provided by you in relation to any business activity with Helveteq AG, as well as your use of the Website.
 Please read this policy carefully.

 Definitions and interpretation